GitHub-TC/EmpyrionPlaytimeRewards/README.md

 # EmpyrionPlaytimeRewards

-Get player a XP reward for every minutes playtime
+Give player a XP reward for every minutes playtime